Slackline Basics

 Plan Ahead

-- Connect with other slackliners in your area, in person or on the web and in social media to find a spot that is suitable for slacklining.
-Know the rules of the park.
-Some locations do not allow the use of trees for slacklining or may have limits on height, length and number of lines.
-Check out with officials ahead of time.
+• Know the rules of the park.
+Some locations do not allow the use of trees for slacklining or may have limits on height, length, and number of lines.
+Check with officials ahead of time.

-- Avoid busy parks or parks that are historically used for other purposes.
+• Avoid busy parks or those historically used for other purposes.

-- Schedule your practices when the park is least used.
+• Schedule your practices for when the park is least busy.

-- Contact officials if you aim to conduct regular meetings or if you will be using a considerable portion of the park.
+• Contact officials if you plan to conduct regular meetings or if you will be using a considerable portion of the park.

-- Tree protection should not be attached to the anchor or sling.
-This will allow the anchor to move without affecting the bark.
+• Tree protection should not be attached to the anchor or sling.
+This allows the anchor to move without affecting the bark.

-- Choose the right tree and size.
-Trees should be at least 12 inches in diameter at the height of the sling.
+• Choose trees that are at least 12 inches in diameter at the height of the sling.
 If the tree moves, it’s not suitable for slacklining.

 Choose the Right Spot

-- Consider your landing zone.
-Soft clean grass will be your best place to learn to slack.
-Sand is also another good substrate.
-Avoid practicing over rocks, concrete or hard ground.
+• Consider your landing zone.
+Soft, clean grass is ideal for learning to slack.
+Sand is another good option.
+Avoid practicing over rocks, concrete, or hard ground.

-- Make your line as visible as you can by choosing a color that does not blend in with the background.
-You can attach ribbons or streamers to the line to increase visibility.
+• Make your line as visible as possible by choosing a color that stands out against the background.
+Attach ribbons or streamers to the line to increase its visibility.

 Practice Responsibly

-- Understand the fundamentals and approach the practice following thoughtful progressions.
+• Understand the fundamentals and approach the practice with thoughtful progressions.

-- Never leave your line unattended.
-When the line is not being used hang a yoga mat/towel in the center to increase visibility or better yet de-tension the line.
+• Never leave your line unattended.
+When not in use, hang a yoga mat or towel in the center to increase visibility, or better yet, de-tension the line.

-- Be aware of kids playing nearby, and keep and eye out for them.
-They may not understand that if you fall off the line, the line will rapidly increase in height.
-They also may run or ride into your line without much warning.
+• Be aware of kids playing nearby and keep an eye out for them.
+They may not realize that if you fall off the line, the line will rapidly rise.
+They may also inadvertently run or ride into your line without warning.

 Take Down